amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_reorder_operator.md

 - Dynamic quantization (compute scale/zero-point from source data at runtime) — supports BF16, FP32, and FP16 sources
 - Per-tensor, per-channel (row and column), and per-group (row and column) quantization granularities
 - Strided (non-contiguous) source memory support
+- Weight prepack (`is_prepack = true`) — produce a backend-blocked weight buffer once at model load and reuse it across matmul calls; for static-INT8 with a `u8` source it also precomputes the per-column weight sums the matmul needs for zero-point compensation (see *Weight Prepack Mode*)
 - For per-tensor FP16 source/destination, the optimal AVX-512 path has two backends — F32-FMA (AVX-512F + F16C convert) and FP16-FMA (`__m512h`-native, AVX512-FP16 ISA) — auto-selected at dispatch time via `can_use_f16_fma_kernel()`.
 Build with `-DZENDNNL_NATIVE_F32_ACCUM=ON` to pin reorder to the F32-FMA path.
 No runtime env var.